Travel Demand Modeling

 modeling on an informal basis throughout the year.

-Hold a minimum of four meetings per year with at least one as an in-person meeting.
+Hold a minimum of ten meetings per year with at least one as an in-person meeting, if feasible.

 Invite partners from NYSDOT and other agencies to meetings to present and discuss

 Evaluate data needs that are applicable to other Working Groups, including facilitating

 data coordination among the MPOs and with NYSDOT.